Eyal Benvenisti: Academic career

 He returned to Jerusalem, where he started his academic career at the Hebrew University of Jerusalem, specializing in international law.
 In addition to teaching and research, he served as director of the Minerva Center for Human Rights at the Hebrew University (2000–2002).
 He was director of the Cegla Center for Interdisciplinary Research of the Law (2002–2005).

 He is currently a professor of human rights at Tel Aviv University's faculty of law.
 His areas of teaching and research include international law, constitutional law and administrative law.
 He has served as visiting professor of law at Harvard Law School, Columbia Law School, University of Michigan School of Law, University of Pennsylvania Law School, University of Toronto Law School, University of Hamburg Institute of Law & Economics.
-A Humboldt Fellow at the Humboldt University and the University of Munich and a visiting fellow at the Max Planck Institute for International Law at Heidelberg.
+A Humboldt Fellow at the Humboldt University of Berlin and LMU Munich and a visiting fellow at the Max Planck Institute for International Law in Heidelberg.

 Since 2003 he has been part of the Global Law Faculty, New York University School of Law.

 He serves on the Editorial Boards of the American Journal of International Law, and International Law in Domestic Courts.
-Founding Co-Editor, Theoretical Inquiries in Law (1997–2002, Editor in Chief 2003–2006).
+Founding Co-Editor, Theoretical Inquiries in Law (1997–2002, Editor-in-Chief 2003–2006).

 He is an Associate Member of the Institut de Droit International (2011).

 In May 2015, he was elected Whewell Professor of International Law at the University of Cambridge.
 He took up this appointment in January 2016, and also became director of the Lauterpacht Centre for International Law.
 He left Cambridge in 2024 and returned to live in Israel.
-He represented Israel before the International Court of Justice in the Application of the Convention on the Prevention and Punishment of Genocide case brought by South Africa, arising out of Israel's conduct of the military operation in Gaza.
+He represented Israel before the International Court of Justice in the Application of the Convention on the Prevention and Punishment of Genocide case brought by South Africa, arising out of Israel's conduct concerning the war in Gaza.